PrajwalM-R/AnisotropicDiffusion/README.md

 ### Report

-prevanna3_Report.pdf contains the theory, math and results behind the implementation.
+Report.pdf contains the theory, math and results behind the implementation.

 ### Test Images